UK mid-market firm ECI Partners has closed is ninth fund on £430m, beating its target of £400m and brings the capital under management to over £880m.

 In June the London-based firm took pharmaceutical services company Premier Research Group (PRG) private from AIM.

-ECI has not had an exit since December 2007, when it sold Bounty, a UK parenting club aimed at new and expectant mothers, for £70m to Kaboose, a family-focused online media company based in Toronto, Canada.
+ECI’s last exit came in December 2007, when it sold Bounty, a UK parenting club aimed at new and expectant mothers, for £70m to Kaboose, a family-focused online media company based in Toronto, Canada.